 With so many magical places to explore, we've picked our favourite 11 historic villages and small towns to visit across England, each one unique and charming in its own way.
 Think chocolate-box hamlets, medieval wool towns, quaint seaside harbours and more.
 Plus, find out which Collection inns are nearby.

 This is Sedbergh, a serene market town on the western edge of the Yorkshire Dales and close to the eastern fells of the Lake District.
 Spot the splendid Howgill Fells in the backdrop of the picture above.

-Dating from the Saxon times, the town is full of character, from its historic stone cottages and cobbled streets to its delightful cafes and shops, and our wonderful Black Bull inn.
+Dating from the Saxon times, the town is full of character: from its historic stone cottages and cobbled streets to its delightful cafes, shops and pubs, including our wonderful Black Bull inn.

 There's so much to explore whilst you're there, plus it's the perfect base for discovering the wonders of the Lake District and Dales - a landscape of caverns, waterfalls, sheep-cropped grass and wooded valleys.
 A true hidden gem to find when you can.

 Nearby Collection inn: The Black Bull - in the middle of Sedbergh.

 William Morris (1834-96) described Bibury as "the most beautiful village in England", and we must say, we agree.
 With its riverside setting surrounded by rolling Cotswold countryside, and honey-coloured 17th-century weaver's houses scattered around grassy paths adorned with trees and flowers, it's a magical place to explore.